orjan-berg/ActPrcSjekk/README.md

 # ActPrcSjekk

 ## License
-The source code for this software is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code for this software is licensed under the MIT license, which you can find in the LICENSE file.